 KDK vs Fanco vs Crestar: choosing a ceiling fan for your Singapore home

 Walk into Courts, Best Denki, or any electrical shop in Singapore and you'll see the same three names dominating the ceiling fan section: KDK, Fanco, and Crestar.
-They all look broadly similar on the shelf.
-They're not.
+Their ranges overlap, but the meaningful differences sit in the exact model data and warranty terms.

 The 30-second summary